Program Outcomes & Objectives

-The Undergraduate Program Educational Objectives are that, within three to five years after graduation:
+The undergraduate program educational objectives within three to five years after graduation:

 - Alumni of the program will use their breadth and depth of knowledge and skills in the fundamental disciplines of aerospace engineering to pursue successful professional careers;